darksh3llgr/autoscan/README.md

 Installscript exist, but is in development, if you use it, you use it at your own risk.
 Download the scripts to /home/tools/autoscan.
 If the directory dont exist, make it.
 Clone the repository in this folder.
-Scaned all TCP ports, and the most used UDP Ports.
 #
 # Windows
 This script use standard exploits to exploit Windows Server 2012, Win7, WinXP and other Windows based OS, Websites and CMS systems and other services.